 Governance Centralized, consistent.
 Federated; deliberate object-level shares.

-Platform Features Shared Data 360 means all features work consistently across Home + Companions.
+Platform Features Shared Data 360 means all features work consistently across home + companions.
 Features run independently in each Data 360; sharing must be explicit.

-If your enterprise has multiple Data 360s:
+If your enterprise has multiple Data 360 orgs

 Design carefully